 - If, as a couple, we could …

 And right there, I missed the secret.

-Yes, there are things a husband can improve upon.
+Yes, there are things a happy husband can improve upon.
 And it’s always great when a couple can get on the same page to work on their marriage together.
 But as wives, sometimes we underestimate a vital way we contribute to our own happiness.

-How we live as wives can produce a drastic change in our marriages independent of what our husbands do.
+How we live as wives can produce a drastic change in our marriages independent of what our own husbands do.

-Please hear me, I’m not discounting the role our husband’s play in developing healthy marriages.
+Please hear me, I’m not discounting the role our husbands play in developing healthy marriages.
 But here’s the struggle I found going on in my own mind.
 I viewed myself as a strong brave woman—and rightly so.

-Resilient.
-Hard working.
-Resourceful.
-Daughter of the King of Kings.
+- Daughter of the King of Kings.